-This year, the Atlantic saw a record number of storms at record strength, but tropical storms can form in any ocean, usually between 5 and 23 degrees and of the equator.
+Last year (2019), the Atlantic saw 18 storms causing 116 fatalities!
+Tropical storms can form in any ocean, usually between 5 and 23 degrees and of the equator.
 The nomenclature can trip people up, but as with most things, it all comes down to location, location, location.
 In the Atlantic and the Northeast Pacific (Near the Americas), the storms are called hurricanes.
 In the northeastern Pacific, typhoons form; meanwhile cyclones rage in the south Pacific or the Indian Ocean.
 Appellations and locations are where these concrete difference end, however, as each storm is unique, but contains overarching characteristics similar to all its storm brethren.

 How is a Storm Formed?

-These storms form over warm water, where the heat causes the air to rise, creating a low pressure area.
-This causes surrounding air from relatively higher pressure to push into the lower pressure center.
+These storms form over warm water, where the heat causes the air to rise, creating a low-pressure area.
+This causes surrounding air from relatively higher pressure to push into the lower pressure centre.
 This new air then warms and rises just like the original air and so on and so forth.
 This convection, mixed with the Coriolis effect causes the storm to spin (clockwise in the Southern Hemisphere, counterclockwise in the Northern).

 According to the Saffir-Simpson scale of hurricanes, storms start as Tropical Depressions and move into Tropical Storms.
 As the storm gathers strength, and the winds reach a minimum of 30 knots (35mph, 56km/hr) of winds sustained for 10 minutes, it becomes a Category 1 hurricane.
 These don’t usually do too much damage to permanent structures, but can cause coastal flooding and power outages.

 At 73 knots (84mph, 135 km/hr), the hurricane is updated to a Category 2, and a Category 3 at 84 knots (97mph, 156 km/hr).
 Category 3 storms are described as major hurricanes and can cause major damage to homes and trees.
 Flooding can be substantial and well inland.
-Infrastructure can be devastated, contaminating water supplies, and power loss is likely to occur for weeks.
+Infrastructure can be devastated, contaminating water supplies, and power losses are likely to occur for weeks.

 A Category 4 Hurricane is achieved at 99 knots (114 mph, 183 km/hr) of 10 minutes of sustained winds.
 These storms cause irreparable damage to houses, gas stations, trees, and coastal systems.
 It can cause extensive erosion and flooding far inland.